In the Age of Information Misinformation Just Doesn't Cut It!

-I recently had an interesting conversation with a Mid-States customer.
+I recently had an interesting conversation with a customer.
 She was not from the cremation profession; she was a dental laboratory owner.
-She knew we handled other professions but didn’t know how involved we are with death care until she found our cremation recycling specific website.
-The timing for her inquiry couldn’t have been better considering what’s going on with cremation metal recycling and all the misinformation out there.
-I want to share the interaction with you because I think the cremation profession can benefit greatly from it.
+She knew we handled other professions but didn’t know how involved we were with death care until she found our cremation recycling specific website, and the timing for her inquiry couldn’t have been better.
+I am sharing our interaction because I think the cremation profession can benefit greatly from it.

 To give you some context, she has owned and operated a dental lab for 40+ years.
-The primary function of a dental lab is to create the dental prosthetics for patients of their dentists.
+The primary function of a dental lab is to create the dental prosthetics for patients of the dentists they service.
 When you need a crown for instance, your dentist will take an impression of the area that needs the crown.
 They then send that impression off to the lab to have the crown made.
 For decades, gold and palladium have been widely used in the alloys to make these prosthetics.
-For this reason, a dental lab owner/technician would be very knowledgeable about precious metals; specifically their melt temperatures and durability.
+For this reason, a dental lab owner and/or technician would be very knowledgeable about precious metals; specifically their melt temperatures and durability.

-She started the call by telling me she recently had a family member pass away and they were cremated.
+She started our conversation by telling me she recently had a family member pass away and they were cremated.
+Forget for a moment that she is a dental lab owner and realize she’s simply the general public.
 She had intimate knowledge of the amount of gold in this person’s mouth because she made all of the prosthetics.
-When she asked the crematory about the process of recovering these dental pieces, she was told anything but the truth.
+When she asked a crematory about the process of recovering these dental pieces, she was given anything but the correct information.
 It’s one thing for a customer to assume they know something and it’s vastly different when they definitely know something.
-In this case, she knew she was being misled.
+In this case, she knew she was being misinformed.

 She called me because she realized we worked with crematories and knew from experience that we recycle precious metals from the dental profession.
 There was an obvious relationship.

-To me, the obvious lesson to be learned is not to misinform the public by giving an incorrect response, but to research the topic and respond correctly.
+To me, the obvious lesson to be learned is not to misinform the public by giving an incorrect response just to give a response, but to research the topic and respond correctly.
 As it relates to this specifically I have always said it’s better to get out in front of the question.
 A typical response is

 “It’s not practical for our facility to recover dental pieces individually to turn over to the family.
 Therefore, we send in all the metal to a trade recycler who adheres to EPA regulations and properly recycles all metal that is left behind after cremation.
 If there are any proceeds from recycling the metal, we donate that money to charity.”

-Talk about the charities you support with post cremation metal recycling and don’t be afraid to disclose how much you give.
-This can be some of the best public relations you could ever have!
+Highlight the charities you give to and how much you give.
+From indigent services to pediatric health concerns to veteran support, there are endless opportunities to contribute to.
+This is undoubtedly some of the best public relations you could ever have!

-In the end, she and I had a great conversation that left her realizing how the process of allowing crematories to properly recycle the metal and donate the money to worthy causes was another meaningful act resulting from the tragedy of the death of their loved one.
+In the end, she and I had a great conversation that left her realizing how the process of allowing crematories to properly recycle the metal and donate the money to worthy causes was another meaningful act from their deceased loved one.